Snapshots can be used to save the current disk state of a devbox, and to create new devboxes from a previous point in time. These can be used to:

 3

-Create a new devbox from a snapshot
+Create a new devbox from the completed snapshot

 curl -X POST 'https://api.runloop.ai/v1/devboxes' \